-Presbyopia, the normal aging change of the internal near focusing structures of the eye, naturally causes people to need reading glasses for near vision and intermediate glasses for arms length vision (computer screen) in their 40's or 50's.
-If you need bifocals or reading glasses now, and do not opt for monovision, you will still need reading glasses and/or intermediate glasses after LASIK.
-If you do not wear reading glasses and/or intermediate glasses now, you will most likely need them as you age, whether or not you have LASIK.
-LASIK does not stop the natural aging process.
-Although farsighted patients usually improve their reading ability with LASIK, it is possible that nearsighted patients may require reading glasses and/or intermediate glasses sooner than if they did not have LASIK, often immediately after surgery.
+Presbyopia, the normal aging change of the internal near focusing structures of the eye, naturally causes people to need reading glasses for near vision and intermediate glasses for arm's length vision (computer screen) in their 40's or 50's.
+If you need bifocals or reading glasses now, and do not opt for monovision, you will still need reading glasses and/or intermediate glasses after PRK.
+If you do not wear reading glasses and/or intermediate glasses now, you will most likely need them as you age, whether or not you have PRK.
+PRK does not stop the natural aging process of the eye.
+Although farsighted patients usually improve their reading ability with PRK, it is possible that nearsighted patients may require reading glasses and/or intermediate glasses sooner than if they did not have PRK, often immediately after surgery.

 One possible option is monovision.
 In monovision, the aim is to have the non-dominant eye a little under-corrected (i.e. not fully corrected for distance vision) in order to help reading and intermediate vision.
 This involves giving up a little distance sharpness.
 Glasses for night-time (i.e. driving) are more common with patients with monovision, and reading glasses and/or intermediate glasses may still be required for fine print or prolonged reading or computer work; HOWEVER, overall dependence upon glasses and contacts is usually reduced.
 Monovision helps with simple near tasks such as opening mail, reading price tags, or looking at one's wristwatch.
-Patients, who desire the best distance or night vision unaided, such as golfers or airline pilots, should avoid monovision.
+Patients, who desire or require the best distance or night vision unaided, such as golfers or airline pilots, should avoid monovision.
+If you desire laser vision correction and are under the age of 40, monovision is not generally recommended.